basho/basho_docs/source/riak/cookbooks/Statistics-and-Monitoring.md

 ## Statistics from Riak

 Riak provides data related to current operating status, which includes statistics in the form of counters and histograms.
-These statistics are made available through the HTTP API via the [`/stats`](https://wiki.basho.com/HTTP-Status.html) endpoint, or through the [`riak-admin status`](http://wiki.basho.com/Inspecting-a-Node.html#riak-admin-status) command.
+These statistics are made available through the HTTP API via the `[[/stats|HTTP Status]]` endpoint, or through the `[[riak-admin status|Inspecting a Node#riak-admin-status]]` command.

 This page presents the most commonly monitored and gathered statistics, as well as numerous solutions for monitoring and gathering statistics that our customers and community report using successfully in Riak cluster environments.
 You can learn more about the specific Riak statistics provided in the [[Inspecting a Node]] documentation.